 7. Celebrate your decluttered home!

 Now that the hard work is over, take a minute to sit back and celebrate your accomplishment!
-A good home decluttering is good for the soul!
+How’s that for some super fast decluttering?
 Take some time to enjoy your favorite treat, and invite some friends over to relax and admire your freshly decluttered home.
 Who knows, they might even be interested in some of the things you’re getting rid of.
 That’s a win-win situation!

 8. Keep your home decluttered!

 Once your home is wonderfully decluttered, don’t undo all your hard work by bringing more stuff into it!
 Follow the golden rule: only bring things into your home that you actually need and will use.
-This will save you a lot of time, money, and frustration!
+This is an essential habit for keeping your home clutter free!
+You’ll save a ton of time, money, and frustration!
 If you find you’re still bringing a lot of things into the home, for every item that comes into the house, try to get rid of one item so you don’t end up with a lot of clutter all over again.

 Everything in your home should serve a purpose.
 If it’s no longer usable, there’s no point in keeping it in your house.
 Some things to get rid of include unused/worn/broken/expired: